flashbots/suave-specs/specs/rigil/suave-chain.md

 Transactions sent by users of SUAVE can take on two forms: standard (legacy) Ethereum transactions, and `ConfidentialComputeRequest`s.

 Standard transactions are used to tranfer SUAVE-ETH and deploy smart contracts to SUAVE.
-ConfidentialComputeRequests are used to interact with SUAVE smart contracts.
+ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) transaction type, used to interact with SUAVE smart contracts.

-All transactions are encoded with the [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) RLP-encoding scheme (with [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) allowed), but `ConfidentialComputeRequest` takes on a special signature scheme that deviates slightly from the traditional scheme.
+All transactions are encoded with the [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) RLP-encoding scheme (with [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) allowed), but `ConfidentialComputeRequest` takes on a special signature scheme that deviates slightly from the traditional method.

 ![confidential compute request signature scheme](../../assets/rigil-ccRequest-signature-flow.png)

-From the client perspective (i.e. a JSON-RPC client connected to SUAVE-geth) `ConfidentialComputeRequest` looks something like this:
+ConfidentialComputeRequests adopt this unique signing scheme to keep `confidentialInputs` off-chain.
+The ConfidentialComputeRecord, which is signed by the sender, contains only the _hash_ of `confidentialInputs`.
+This record is stored on the SUAVE chain, making verification of `confidentialInputs` possible without exposing the actual data on-chain.

+In javascript, a `ConfidentialComputeRequest` has the following structure:

 ```js
 const cRequest = {